ILIAS-eLearning/ILIAS/components/ILIAS/Component/docs/component-bootstrap-migration.md

 This document describes how an ILIAS component can be migrated from the legacy initialisation to the new component bootstrap mechanism.
-Its purpose is to aid developers and [authorities who sign off on code changes](../../../../docs/development/maintenance.md#authorities) who are tasked with the migration of their component to this new mechanism, or want to introduce new ones whilte the "component revision" big project is still ongoing.
+Its purpose is to aid developers and [authorities who sign off on code changes](../../../../docs/development/maintenance.md#authorities) who are tasked with the migration of their component to this new mechanism, or want to introduce new ones while the "component revision" big project is still ongoing.

 The described practises and required steps for a successful migration are put in two categories: one category is for